bkleinen/bkleinen.github.io/classes/ss2020/m-wt4-ucd/reports/report-1.md

 ## Documentation of Contextual Inquiry

-{% comment %}
-- Your Qualification Questions as well your
-- Script for soliciting interviewees

-How did you find interviewees,

-{% endcomment %}
 - any other preparation for the interviews
 - For each interview: (You should do at least 2 interviews per person in your team) the results of the interpretation session:
     - Student/User/Person Profile